-- 1. Follow steps 1 2 under "Normal Air Temperature." - 2.
-Warm up the engine by opening and closing the throttle slightly. - 3.
-Continue warming up the engine until it runs smoothly and responds to the throttle when the choke knob is at fully OFF (B).
+- 1. Pull the choke lever (1) up all the way to fully ON (A) if the engine is cold. - 2.
+With the throttle 1/8 1/4 open, start the engine. - 3.
+Warm up the engine by opening and closing the throttle slightly. - 4.
+Continue warming up the engine until it runs smoothly and responds to the throttle, when the choke lever down all the way to fully OFF. - 5.
+If idling is unstable, open the throttle slightly.

-Extended use of the choke may cause the spark plug to foul, impair piston and cylinder wall lubrication, and shorten the life of the engine.
+Extended use of the choke may impair piston and cylinder wall lubrication and shorten the life of the engine.